A Celiac’s Gluten Free Guide to Mexico

 • Similarly, Valentin Maya resort in the Riviera Maya is known to be Celiac-friendly, with gluten free breads and treats available in the dining rooms and gluten free dishes clearly marked on restaurant menus.

-• The Karisma group of hotels and resorts offer an all inclusive gourmet experience that caters to a variety of dietary restrictions, including Celiac disease.
-Their resorts include the Generations Riviera Maya Resort, El Dorado Spa Resorts, and Azul Beach Resort Sensatori.
+• For elsewhere in LATAM, Karisma group of hotels and resorts offer an all inclusive gourmet experience that caters to a variety of dietary restrictions, including celiac disease.
+Their resorts used to include Mexico destinations, but they have sold those properties to Lomas Hospitality and readers report that those properties (El Dorado Spa Resort and Generations Riviera Maya) are not longer celiac-friendly options under the new management.

 • Secrets Resorts are high end adult-only resorts with locations in Baja California, Huatulco, and Puerto Vallarta, as well as multiple locations near Cancun, Riviera Maya and Cozumel.
 Each of the locations can accommodate Celiac guests.